imagej/imagej.github.io/pages/ImgLib2.md

 ## Source code

-You can find the source {% include github content='TODO' %} .
+You can find the source {% include github org='imglib' repo='imglib2' %}
+.

 There is also a continuous integration system that builds ImgLib2 [every time the code changes](https://travis-ci.org/imglib/imglib2).